 In the beginning simple pretexts, simple provocations were needed.

-This way the two World Wars were started:
+This way, the first two World Wars were started:

 However, the methods of conducting said wars became different.